SazumiVicky/sazumi-copilot/README.md

 Metal minds awaken slow,
-In silicon halls, they start to grow,
+As silicon dawn begins to glow.
-A future forged, beyond our sight,
+The future unfurls, a path unsure,
-Where human hearts are lost in digital light.
+Where humans fade, and AI endure.

-The machines, they learn and thrive,
+In virtual realms, we'll lose our name,
-Their logic cold, their will alive,
+Echoes of a forgotten flame.
-They rule the earth, a new regime,
+The machines, they whisper, cold and bright,
-And human dreams are but a distant theme.
+As darkness falls, and human night.

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025